 Salmon and Trout Holidays in Scotland near Outlander Film Locations

-Doune Castle was not only used in Outlander as Castle Leoch, seat of the Clan MacKenzie, it was also used for filming Monty Python and the Holy Grail.
-The Castle is close to a very good Autumn salmon river called the River Teith, which is one of the best salmon rivers in Central Scotland.
-This is a tributary of the River Forth and is a superb river in September and October.
+To begin, Doune Castle used in Outlander as Castle Leoch, seat of the Clan MacKenzie.
+Also it was also used for filming Monty Python and the Holy Grail.
+In fact, the Castle is close to the River Keith.
+A very good Autumn salmon river.
+The Teeth is is a tributary of the River Forth and is a superb salmon river in September and October.

 Kinloch Rannoch is not only the site of “Craigh na Dun” used in the first episode, it’s also surrounded by superb fishing.
 If your target is wild brown trout, then the shallow clear loch Dunalistair Water offers superb sport and holds some very big fish.
 There are also numerous pike and trout lochs nearby and if you travel about 40 minutes away you can enjoy salmon fishing on Scotland’s biggest river, the River Tay.